How to Show Battery Percentage in Ubuntu Linux

 How to change battery status as a percentage in Ubuntu Linux

-As described above, Ubuntu Linux shows a battery icon with a lightning bolt on the system menu bar by default.
+As we mentioned, Ubuntu Linux by default shows a battery icon with a lightning bolt on the system menu bar (the bar at the top of your screen).

-The indicator doesn’t indicate how much charge is left or how soon the battery charge runs out.
-However, if the battery status is registered in percentage, you will better know how long it takes before the battery runs out or is fully charged.
+This icon doesn’t show how much charge is left or when the battery might run out.
+However, if the battery status is shown as a percentage, you’ll have a better idea of how long you have before the battery runs out or is fully charged.

 Here’s how the battery status looks on the System menu.